flubla/generative-ai-drift/README.md

 You may them useful for learning and experimentation.

 ### Notebooks in *work_nb*
 These are the working notebooks that contain the all necessary code to get you from zer0 to drift benchmarks.
+They are organized so that each step builds on the previous, and makes it easier for you to extract and adapt the code to your use case.

 These are also the files from which the article code snippets were taken.

 ### Data Origin